 Impact of primary care on child health

 We have found that timely access to primary care is associated with fewer emergency department visits and hospital admissions for primary care sensitive conditions in children attracting widespread public interest and feeding written evidence into the Health Select Committee’s primary care strategy.
 We now have an NIHR funded work programme to tackle the problem supporting Dr Elizabeth Cecil’s work in close collaboration with the Dr Foster Unit at Imperial College London.
+We are collaborating with the early years theme of the Northwest London CLAHRC on projects exploring birth records of children from 0-16 year of age.

 Tackling childhood obesity